Caning in Malaysia: Government guidelines on school caning

 The Education Ministry discourages the caning of primary school students.
 However, based on numerous reported cases, caning is still common in both primary and secondary schools.

 Public caning has been discouraged in schools after the Education Regulations came into force.
 However, there are many cases suggesting that the caning of both boys and girls in front of the class/school is common.

 There are many reported cases suggesting that the caning of girls on the clothed bottom, arms, legs, or palm of the hand is a common practice.
-Anecdotal evidence suggests that, especially in Chinese-medium schools, every girl would undoubtedly be caned at least once or more.
+Anecdotal evidence suggests that, especially in Chinese-medium schools, every girl would undoubtedly be caned at least once.

 While serious infringements such as theft, smoking, gangsterism and bullying are among offences punishable by caning, minor transgressions are also frequently dealt with by physical punishment.

 Chinese-language medium schools

 Caning is especially prevalent Malaysia's Chinese-language medium schools, where it is a daily occurrence for girls and boys of all ages instead of being a "special punishment" reserved for serious offences.
 Typically, a student is caned on the spot in front of his or her class/school for transgressions such as: